• Home

 Where can I find butternut squash and how do I peel and cut it?

 Butternut squash is available pretty much year round in the produce section of your supermarket.
-And while you CAN peel and cut it yourself (and here’s a handy guide!), I promise promise promise that it is worth the extra cost to buy it pre-cut and pre-peeled, which your supermarket most likely also offers.
+And while you CAN peel and cut it yourself, I promise promise promise that it is worth the extra cost to buy it pre-cut and pre-peeled, which your supermarket most likely also offers.

 Can I leave out the pistachios?